smhg7/gui-repo/README.md

 4-can convert video file to have diffrent fps(frames per second)

 #vlc player
-vlclib was used to play video a volume slider is also attached to it
+vlclib was used to play video a volume slider is also attached to it does not work on macos